tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/分布式数据库 TDSQL/购买指南/产品定价_intl_en.md

 ## Billing Examples

-**Monthly subscription**: suppose a user purchases 1 monthly subscription TDSQL instance with 2 nodes (1 master and 1 slave) in the Guangzhou region for 1 month, and each node has 2 GB memory, 500 GB disk capacity, and 2 shards.
+**Monthly subscription**: suppose a user purchases 1 monthly subscription TDSQL instance with 2 nodes (1 primary and 1 secondary) in the Guangzhou region for 1 month, and each node has 2 GB memory, 500 GB disk capacity, and 2 shards.
 The fees to be paid are calculated as follows:
 Instance fees = (Node memory size x Memory price + Node disk size x Disk price) x Number of nodes x Number of shards=(2 GB x 9.43 USD/GB/month + 500 GB x 0.06 USD/GB/month) x 2 nodes x 2 shards x 1 month = 195.44 USD

-**Pay-as-you-go**: suppose a user purchases 1 pay-as-you-go TDSQL instance with 2 nodes (1 master and 1 slave) in the Beijing region for 400 hours, and each node has 2 GB of memory, 500 GB disk capacity, and 2 shards.
+**Pay-as-you-go**: suppose a user purchases 1 pay-as-you-go TDSQL instance with 2 nodes (1 primary and 1 secondary) in the Beijing region for 400 hours, and each node has 2 GB of memory, 500 GB disk capacity, and 2 shards.
 The fees to be paid are calculated as follows:
  - Tier 1 fee: (2 GB x 0.026194 USD/GB/hr + 500 GB x 0.000250 USD/GB/hr) x 2 nodes x 2 shards x 96 hours = 68.116992 USD
  - Tier 2 fee: (2 GB x 0.013097 USD/GB/hr + 500 GB x 0.000250 USD/GB/hr) x 2 nodes x 2 shards x 264 hours = 159.660864 USD